Gipson62/Gipson62/README.md

 ### All of my activities

-- 🔭 I’m currently working on my own video game : "Stamina platformer"
+- 🔭 I’m currently working on my own video game : "Stamina"
-- 🌱 I’m currently learning GDscript and Godot to make a lot of projects with Godot
+- 🌱 I’m using GDscript and Godot to create my game
 - 📫 How to reach me: with my Discord account : `Gipson62#8015`
-- ⚡ Fun fact: I'm Belgian ^^